Xianjie88/Layerzero-Bridge-Transaction-Bot/README.md

    > **No, mnemonic seed phrase**
    >
-   > [How to export an account&#39;s private key (MetaMask Offical Website)]: https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key	"How to export an account's private key (MetaMask Offical Website)"
+   > How to export an accounts private key​ https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key